Rule 11: To multiply two simple fractions, complete the following steps.

 Example 3: Multiply .

 Answer.
 Multiply the numerators and the denominators, but leave them in factored form .

 Factor the numerator and denominator and look for the fractions that have a value of 1.

 Now prove to yourself with your calculator that your answer is correct.
-Calculate 6 divided by 18 and 24 divided by 90 and multiply the two answers.
-Now calculate 4 divided by 45.
+Calculate the answers to 6 divided by 5 and 10 divided by 36 and multiply the two answers.
+Now calculate 1 divided by 3.
 If you are correct, the answers are the same (equivalent) and you have successfully multiplied two simple fractions.

 Do you need more help?
 Please post your question on our S.O.S.
 Mathematics CyberBoard.

 Author: Nancy Marcus